seed-hypermedia/mintter/frontend/app/ARCHITECTURE.md

 ## SSR

 With traditional web apps, it's common to see loading times and blank screens before anything will be rendered to screen.
 This doesn't feel very _native_ though, so it's important we optimize for a fast first-paint.
-We archieve this through prerendering our entry points.
+We achieve this through prerendering our entry points.
 The setup for this follows the [vite SSR guide](https://vitejs.dev/guide/ssr.html) especially the [react example](https://github.com/vitejs/vite/tree/main/packages/playground/ssr-react).